brewhousedigital/celestial-light/README.md

 ___

 #### ✳ _data
 You can create JSON files in here to be used as APIs.
 Example, a repeated list of animal names can be looped over in your nunjucks files.
-Any JSON file inside of _data is automatically picked up and assigned a key based on its name.
+Any JSON file inside the _data is automatically picked up and assigned a key based on its name.
 Try to name your files in camelcase to avoid any issues in the nunjucks loops.
 Something like `animalNames` is fine but `animal-names` may not work

 ─`animals.json`
 ```json